csorkin09/CS-480/PA04/README.md

 Had problems setting the vertices to the faces

 Had problems with reading the file from the command prompt

+Had problems getting the size of the different cases

+Had problems writing the other cases

 Building This Example